 As a producer, Babatundé is responsible for the documentaries Oscar’s Black Odyssey (which he also directed), Dorothy Dandridge: An American Beauty, and TV in Black: The First 50 Years.

-Soap Hub would like to wish Obba Babatundé a very happy birthday, and you can too by clicking on the Twitter link below.
-The Bold and the Beautiful airs weekdays on CBS.
-Check your local listings for airtimes.
+Soap Hub would like to wish Obba Babatundé a very happy birthday, and you can too by clicking on the X (formerly Twitter) link below.
+Also, share your favorite memory of his/her work or if you’ve met them personally in the comments section.